paintings volume 6

-The paintings in the series Avian Witness contemplate primordial forces—bird migration, magnetic fields, wind—and their relationship to human intervention on earth.
+The paintings in the series Avian Witness contemplate primordial forces—bird migration, magnetic fields, wind—and their juxtapostion with human activity.
 Source materials, some embedded beneath layers, include aerial landscape views, topographic maps, gestures of penmanship, and pen-and-ink drawings of birds.

 By overlaying the geometric, color-filled slivers with curvilinear translucent strokes, a complex, polyrhythmic patterning emerges.
 The eye darts between the contrasting layers, which intersect almost randomly in an unplanned spontaneity.